 Mauritius: Competition Commission

-The Competition Commission of Mauritius (the Competition Commission) has been in existence for only a decade.
-Since being founded in 2009, the Competition Commission has established a solid track record in enforcing competition law in Mauritius.
+Founded in 2009, the Competition Commission of Mauritius (CCM) has been in existence for only a decade.
+In that short lapse of time, the CCM has established a solid track record in enforcing competition law in Mauritius.
 It has effectively dealt with different forms of anticompetitive conduct across various sectors of the Mauritian economy and recently picked up much-needed momentum in the area of anti-cartel enforcement.
-The past few years have also witnessed the Competition Commission opening up its horizons from scrutinising cross-border merger transactions to investigating complex abuse of dominance cases.
+The past few years have also witnessed the CCM opening up its horizons from scrutinising cross-border merger transactions to investigating complex abuse of dominance cases.

-Alongside enforcement, the law mandates the Competition Commission with an advisory role to government further to any action or proposed action it makes that may adversely affect competition.
-The Competition Commission has repeatedly advised government on various policy decisions.
-With the aim of boosting the awareness of its competition law and the deterrence of anticompetitive conduct, the Competition Commission carried out several advocacy initiatives targeting businesses, associations and the public in general.
-With a view to improving its performance, the Competition Commission has put a lot of effort into building up its institutional capacity, involving the upgrading of skills to keep pace with a rapidly evolving business landscape and organisational strengthening to reinforce the capabilities of the Competition Commission.
+Alongside enforcement, the law mandates the CCM with an advisory role to government further to any action or proposed action it makes that may adversely affect competition.
+The CCM recurrently advised government on various policy decisions.
+With the aim of boosting the awareness of its competition law and the deterrence of anticompetitive conduct, the CCM carried out several advocacy initiatives targeting businesses, associations and the public in general.
+With a view to improving its performance, the CCM has put a lot of effort into building up its institutional capacity, involving the upgrading of skills to keep pace with a rapidly evolving business landscape and organisational strengthening to reinforce the capabilities of the CCM.

-With economies moving ever closer together and becoming more interdependent thanks to globalisation, cooperation with local and international bodies has ranked high on the agenda of the Competition Commission.
+With economies moving ever closer together and becoming more interdependent with globalisation, cooperation with local and international bodies has ranked high on the agenda of the CCM.
 In many instances, cooperation with both local regulators and international competition agencies has been formalised in memoranda of understanding (MOUs).
-The Competition Commission formalised its collaboration in the form of an MOU with the COMESA Competition Commission (CCC), which has resulted in new work streams.
-It is now part and parcel of the enforcement routine of the Competition Commission to collaborate with the CCC on regional merger transactions and potential anticompetitive agreements.
+The CCM formalised its collaboration in the form of an MOU with the COMESA Competition Commission (CCC), which has resulted in new work streams.
+It is now part and parcel of the enforcement routine of the CCM to collaborate with the CCC on regional merger transactions and potential anticompetitive agreements.

-The Competition Commission has restructured its operations through the setting up of work groups on functional and instrument-based structures.
-The working groups are geared towards specialisation, accountability and ownership while maintaining the internal flexibility.
-After years of operations, the Competition Commission has also felt the need to identify the potential shortcomings and the areas of competition law that would need reinforcement.
-In this context, the Competition Commission has embarked on a competition law review.
-This will enable the Commission to align itself with international good practices and other regional commitments.
+The CCM has restructured its operations through the setting up of work groups on functional and instrument-based structures.
+The working groups are geared towards specialisation, accountability and ownership whilst maintaining the internal flexibility.
+After the years of operations, the CCM has also felt the need to identify the potential shortcomings and areas within the competition law which would need reinforcement.
+In the context, the CCM has embarked in the process of its competition law review.
+This will enable the CCM to align itself with international good practices and other regional commitments.

 Review of operations

-During the past 10 years, the Competition Commission has conducted numerous pre-investigations (ie, enquiries to establish whether there are reasonable grounds to launch investigations) and investigations across the different sectors of Mauritius, including: media and information and communications technologies, food and beverages, insurance, banking and finance, and construction and property development.
-To date, the Competition Commission has launched around 266 pre-investigations and 54 investigations inclusive of merger, abuse of monopoly and cartel cases.
-With a total of 242 pre-investigation cases and 44 investigations completed, an overview of the most recent cases led by the Competition Commission is provided next.
+In its 10 years of existence, the CCM has conducted numerous pre-investigations (enquiries to establish whether there are reasonable grounds to launch investigations) and investigations across the different sectors of Mauritius including: media and information and communications technologies; food and beverages; insurance; banking and finance; and construction and property development.
+To date, the CCM has launched around 243 pre-investigations and 46 investigations inclusive of merger, abuse of monopoly and cartel cases.
+With a total of 216 pre-investigation cases and 32 investigations completed, an overview of the most recent cases led by the CCM is provided next.

-The Competition Commission has also collaborated with the CCC to review mergers that affect Mauritius.
-In that context, the Competition Commission has provided its input and views on 105 mergers notified to the CCC covering a range of sectors, including healthcare, retail, automotive, logistics and agro-industry, among others.
+The CCM has also collaborated with the CCC to review mergers that affect Mauritius.
+In that context, the CCM has provided its input and views on 85 mergers notified to the CCC covering a range of sectors including healthcare, retail, automotive, logistics and agro-industry sectors, among others.

-Pursuant to the attunement of the Competition Commission to occurrences in the Mauritian economy, the following transactions have recently been reviewed during the past year.
+Pursuant to the attunement of the CCM to occurrences in the Mauritian economy, the following transactions have recently been reviewed.

-In an endeavour to further facilitate merger notifications, the Competition Commission is issuing a guidance note on merger notification that clarifies the Competition Commission’s policies on notification and elucidates the ‘business friendly’ approach used, while maintaining the rigour of a serious enforcer.
+In an endeavour to further facilitate merger notifications, the CCM is issuing a guidance note on merger notification which clarifies policies of the CCM on notification and elucidates the ‘business friendly’ approach used, while maintaining rigour of a serious enforcer.

 Abuse of dominance

-The Competition Commission has been engaged in the review of 123 abuse of monopoly cases.
-Nineteen of these resulted in investigations, of which the Competition Commission completed 16.
-The outcome of the investigations varies between infringement decisions, imposition of remediation measures and undertakings offered by the parties.
+The CCM has been engaged in the review of a total of 121 abuse of monopoly cases where 19 resulted in investigations, of which the CCM completed 16.
+The outcome of the investigations varies between infringement decisions, imposition of remedial measures and undertakings offered by the parties.

-The other decision issued in 2017 was in respect of the Competition Commission’s investigation relating to merchant discounts charged by CIM Finance Ltd, whereby the finance company offered a commitment to change its conduct of charging significantly different merchant discounts.
+The most recent completed investigation relates to merchant discounts charged by CIM Finance Ltd whereby the latter offered the commitment that it will change its conduct of charging significantly different merchant discounts.
 It undertook to bring down the maximum difference between the highest and lowest levels of merchant discounts to residual levels.
+The remaining two investigations are currently before the commissioners to determine whether a restrictive business practice is occurring or has occurred, and to impose any remedy they think fit to address the competition concerns identified.

 Mobile operators in Mauritius distinguish between on-net and off-net mobile voice calls in terms of tariffs.
-An on-net call is one placed by a subscriber of operator A to another subscriber of operator A (ie, a call that originates and terminates within the same public land mobile network (PLMN)).
-An off-net call is placed by a subscriber of operator A to a subscriber of operator B (ie, one that originates from the PLMN of one operator and terminates on the PLMN of another).
+An on-net call is one placed by a subscriber of operator A to another subscriber of the same operator.
+An off-net call is placed by a subscriber of operator A to a subscriber of operator B. An on-net call can therefore be described as a call that originates and terminates within the same Public Land Mobile Network (PLMN), and an off-net call is one which originates from the PLMN of one operator and terminates on the PLMN of another.

-The Competition Commission’s enquiries found that the main parties to the investigation discriminate between the prices or traffic allowance between on-net and off-net calls for part of their commercial offers.
+The CCM enquired and found that the main parties to the investigation discriminate between the prices or traffic allowance between on-net and off-net calls for part of their commercial offers.
 This could potentially constitute an abuse of a monopoly situation.

 The findings of this investigation revealed that first-time and existing subscribers were artificially induced to join or remain with a dominant player.
 The dominant player was found to be in a position of dominance in the local mobile telephony market, unlike a smaller player.
 The pricing model difference of the dominant player showed that it is encouraging subscribers to follow the choice of network of their family members and friends, which artificially maintained the market share of the operator.

-The Competition Commission has also been actively involved in the dismantling of cartels and has completed 10 investigations since 2009.
-Of the 47 pre-investigations conducted, 37 were closed and 21 have been progressed to investigations.
-The Commission is currently conducting seven cartel investigations.
+The CCM has also been actively involved in the dismantling of cartels and has completed 10 investigations since 2009.
+Of the 47 pre-investigations conducted, 30 were closed and 17 have been progressed to investigations.
+The CCM is currently conducting seven cartel investigations.

-In 2018, the executive director of the Competition Commission issued his final report in a cartel case involving two enterprises in the agrochemical industry.
+In 2018, the executive director of the CCM issued his final report in a cartel case involving two enterprises in the agrochemical industry.
 Financial penalties in excess of US$2 million have been recommended by the executive director.
-A hearing by the Commission was scheduled for June 2019 prior to a decision being issued by the commissioners.
-One of the parties to this investigation had applied for leniency and leniency plus.
-The commissioners held a procedural hearing on procedural matters raised by one party and, having given their ruling, they will now conduct a hearing on the merits of the case before making a determination on the matter.
+A hearing by the Commission is scheduled for June 2019 to hear the parties before a decision is issued by the commissioners on the matter.
+It is to be noted that one of the parties to this investigation had applied for leniency and leniency plus.

 Advice to government

-The law provides for the Competition Commission to advise the government about any action taken or proposed action that may adversely affect competition in the supply of goods and services.
-To date, the Commission has delivered advice to the government on various policy decisions in relation to the sugar, cement, scrap metal, cattle and pork sectors in Mauritius.
+The law provides for the CCM to advise the government on any action taken or proposed to be taken that may adversely affect competition in the supply of goods and services.
+To date, the CCM has also delivered around five pieces of advice to government on various policy decisions in relation to the sugar, cement, scrap metal, cattle and pork sectors in Mauritius.

-The most recent advice concerned the granting of import permits for processing-grade pork subject to an equivalent volume of slaughtered pigs to be purchased from local breeders.
+The last advice concerned the granting of import permits for processing-grade pork subject to an equivalent volume of slaughtered pig to be purchased from local breeders.
 The regulatory measure was intended to protect local breeders and to secure an outlet for them to sell excess produce.
-However, the measure resulted in anticompetitive effects in reducing the ability of pork processors (except the leading entity, which was granted import permits without having to buy locally slaughtered animals) to compete in the supply of processed pork in Mauritius.
+However, the measure resulted in anticompetitive effects in reducing the ability of pork processors (except the leading one, which was granted import permits without having to buy locally slaughtered pig) to compete in the supply of processed pork in Mauritius.
 With the exit of some local pork processors, local breeders could no longer rely on them to absorb their excess produce, thus rendering the regulatory measure ineffective and ultimately not for the benefit of local pig breeders.

-By way of issuing advice to the government, the Competition Commission strives to keep abreast of the state policies that might adversely affect competition.
+By way of issuing advice to the government, the CCM tries to always keep abreast of the state policies that might adversely affect competition.

-In addition to providing advice to the government, the Competition Commission is mandated to undertake general studies on the effectiveness of competition in individual sectors of the economy.
-To date, the Competition Commission has initiated five market studies.
-Three of these have been completed, two of which were related to the cement sector and saw the liberalisation of the market and one was related broadly to the construction industry.
-The two studies still under way focus on the pharmaceutical and airline industries.
-The latter is in the context of the Competition Commission’s participation in the cross-country airline study by the African Competition Forum (ACF).
+In addition to providing advice to the government, the CCM is mandated to undertake general studies on the effectiveness of competition in individual sectors of the economy in Mauritius.
+Since it was formed, the CCM has conducted four market studies: two of these were related to the cement sector and saw the liberalisation of market; one was related broadly to the construction industry; and the fourth, focusing on the pharmaceutical industry in Mauritius, is ongoing.

-The Competition Commission recently examined the current conditions of competition in the construction industry to identify any competition concerns locally.
-The findings revealed that the various markets within the construction sector are highly concentrated and the major players are vertically integrated across the supply chain.
+The CCM recently examined the current conditions of competition in the construction industry to identify any competition concern that may locally be present.
+The findings revealed that the various markets within the construction sector are highly concentrated and the major players of the sector are vertically integrated across the supply chain.
 The prices of construction materials were found not to be subject to regulation and were determined by the market players.
 Contractors and consultants are legally required to be registered with the Construction Industry Development Board.
-Some of the concerns raised by the stakeholders were related to the restrictive effects of government-to-government contracts for local contractors and the disparity of working conditions between local and international contractors.
+Some of the concerns raised by the stakeholders were related to the restrictive effects of government-to-government contracts for local contractors and the disparity of working conditions between the local and international contractors.

 Enhanced detection of cartels